-Governing Law The notes and the indenture governing the notes will be governed by the laws of the State of New York.
-Concurrent Offering of Borrowed Shares Concurrently with this offering and by means of a separate prospectus supplement and accompanying prospectus, up to of shares of our common stock will be offered by selling stockholders, who will borrow such shares through lending arrangements from an affiliate of the underwriter, which, as Share Borrower, is borrowing the shares from us.
+The notes and the indenture governing the notes will be governed by the laws of the State of New York.

+Concurrent Offering of Borrowed Shares

+Concurrently with this offering and by means of a separate prospectus supplement and accompanying prospectus, up to 30,000,000 of shares of our common stock will be offered by selling stockholders, who will borrow such shares through lending arrangements from an affiliate of the underwriter, which, as Share Borrower, is borrowing the shares from us.
 The borrowed shares are newly-issued shares issued in connection with this transaction and will be cancelled or held as treasury shares by us upon the expiration or the early termination of the share lending arrangements described herein.
 We expect that the selling stockholders will sell the borrowed shares and use the resulting short position to establish their initial hedge with respect to their investments in the notes.
 The selling stockholders may effect such transactions by selling the borrowed shares at various prices from time to time through the Share Borrower or its affiliates.
-The selling stockholders will not receive any of those proceeds, but we will receive from the Share Borrower a one-time nominal fee of \$0.01 per share for each newly issued share.
+The selling stockholders will receive all of the net proceeds from the sale of the borrowed shares, and we will not receive any of those proceeds, but we will receive from the Share Borrower a one-time nominal fee of \$0.01 per share for each newly issued share.
 The concurrent offering of the borrowed shares is conditioned upon the closing of this offering.
 See "Description of Share Lending Agreement" and "Underwriting."